Lemonade Inc. (LMND) upgraded Issued by Wall Street Gurus

 Credit Suisse gave a rating of “Underperform” to LMND, setting the target price at $56 in the report published on April 28th of the previous year.

-During the last 5 trading sessions, LMND fell by -13.27%, which changed the moving average for the period of 200-days by -78.43% in comparison to the 20-day moving average, which settled at $21.82.
-In addition, Lemonade Inc. saw -55.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LMND rose by +4.54%, which changed the moving average for the period of 200-days by -77.79% in comparison to the 20-day moving average, which settled at $20.85.
+In addition, Lemonade Inc. saw -54.07% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading